 Other negative shots to Tron and Justin Sun’s reputation surfaced in early 2018 when news circulated about Tron using some of Ethereum’s code and violating Ethereum’s copyright license.
 This has since been corrected.
 Around the same time, there were also rumors regarding Justin Sun cashing out $1.2 billion worth of his own coins.
 This turned out to be a false rumor, too.

 Some consider that string of mudslinging as a FUD campaign in an attempt to destroy Justin Sun’s reputation.
-Sun’s reputation often comes under fire when people ask, 'what is Tron coin?
+Sun’s reputation often comes under fire when people ask, "what is Tron coin?".
 Regardless, the coin is only at year one of a road map that spans all the way until 2023.
 In other words, it’s still very early days for Tron, so news like this will vanish in time.
-Look at Jed McCaleb from Stellar.
-People forgot all about Mt.
-Gox when news about the Stellar partnership with IBM surfaced.
-Again, it’s early days for Tron.

 When it comes to holding TRX itself, you just have to be smart.

 Like holding a secure passcode, you need to treat however you store your coins very sensitively.
-You can choose to store the coins in a wallet, like myetherwallet.com, but if you use a wallet, be sure to write down your private key.
+You can choose to store the coins in a wallet, like the Ledger Nano S, but if you use a wallet like that, be sure to write down your private key.
 If you don’t write down your private key, you can lose your coins forever.

-Since cryptocurrency is decentralized, sites like myetherwallet.com do not store your information at all.
+Since cryptocurrency is decentralized, many wallets do not store your information at all.
 They do not have backups of your username and password.
 You cannot have an email sent to you to reset your password if you forgot it.
 You need to have the private key you are given access to when you signup.
 That’s it.
 That’s the only way to get into your account.

 Like many other coins or really just assets in general, TRX can be used for the likes of hiding money or tax evasion.
 As a matter of fact, up to 36% of Bitcoin owners plan to commit tax fraud this year, according to an article by the Motley Fool.